blind-contours/IsoXshift/README.md

 to no shift.
 Type indicates which variable was shifted, X1, X5, X1 and X5 and then interaction which compares X1-X5 to X1 + X5.
-So for example a Psi of -13.5 for X1 indicates that the outcome reduces by 13.5 when we attempt to shift X1 towards the oracle point paramter.
+So for example a Psi of -13.5 for X1 indicates that the outcome reduces by 13.5 when we attempt to shift X1 towards the oracle point parameter.
 Which in this fold is 0.05.
 So under a policy where we try and shift X1 towards the value 0.05 under restrictions of not violating positivity support the outcome goes down by 13.5.
+The deltas in Average Delta columns shows the average delta in the fold for each variable.
+This is the average shift we get under our support to get to the oracle parameter.
+For example -13.5 means that the average outcome goes down by 13.5 when shifting X1 by -0.902 on average, towards our target.

-The average delta column indicates the average shift away from each individuals observed exposure level in order to reach the target under restrictions.
+Overall, average delta column indicates the average shift away from each individuals observed exposure level in order to reach the target under restrictions.

+In reality, when looking at the Average Delta column we can only reduce X1 by about 1 and increase X5 by about 2 with support from our data.

 ## Oracle Point Parameters